Lissy93/dashy/README.md

 **`icon`** Examples:
 - To use use a remote image, just use it's full URL, e.g. `https://i.ibb.co/710B3Yc/space-invader-x256.png`
 - To use a local image, save it in `./public/item-icons/` or  `./public/my-category/item-icons` and specify the image as `image.png` or `my-category/image.png`.
 For best results, use either png or svg formats.
-- To automatically fetch the icons from the website's URL, just set icon to `favicon`
+- To automatically fetch an icon from items URL, just set icon field to `favicon`
 - To use a Font-Awesome icon, specify the category (`fas`, `fab`, `far`, `fal` or`fad`), followed by a space then `fa-` and the icon name.
 For example: `fas fa-rocket`, `fab fa-monero`, `fal fa-duck` or `fad fa-glass-whiskey-rocks`.
 Note that light (`fal`) and duotone (`fad`) icons are only available with Font Awesome Pro, to use this, you need to set you're kit ID under `appConfig.fontAwesomeKey`.

 ---